Norah1197/content-ops-starter/content/pages/index.md

             justifyContent: center
             textAlign: left
       - type: FeaturedItem
-        title: "\U0001F7EA Self-Compassion & Self-Care"
+        title: "\U0001F7EA Personal Growth & Empowerment"
-        subtitle: "\U0001F9E1 Learn to be kinder to yourself and prioritize your well-being."
+        subtitle: "\U0001F331 Empower yourself to live authentically and embrace change."
         text: >+
-          *Many women struggle with perfectionism, self-criticism, or neglecting their own needs.
-I guide women in cultivating self-compassion and creating sustainable self-care practices that nurture their mental, emotional, and physical health.*
+          *We all grow and evolve, but it’s easy to feel stuck or unsure about making changes.
+I support women in embracing their potential and developing a mindset that helps them take control of their futures, whether it's in relationships, career, or personal dreams.*